Park-SeungWoo/react-native-maps_usage/README.md

 >   </dict>
 > ```
 >
-> - Second, set up the simulator
+> - Third, set up the simulator
 >
 >   Go to simulator menubar -> features -> location <br> And click anything you want <br> then simulator may get its own location.
 >